Rwanda's Genocide Ended 26 Years Ago. Survivors Are Still Finding Mass Graves

 A young man, paid by Rwanda's government to help excavate this site, plunges his bare hands into the earth, turning his palms up and sifting the orange-red dirt until all that remains are bone fragments — maybe 2 or 3 inches long.
 He sets them aside on a blue tarp.
 When he encounters a large clump of dirt, he picks up a hammer and delivers a few sharp blows.
 It could contain a calcified body part.

-So far, they have found the remains of an estimated 2,500 people in this dig alone; they expect to find at least double that before they are done.
+So far, they have found the remains of an estimated 2,500 people in this dig; they expect to find at least double that before they are done.
 Gasinzigwa carefully sets aside any personal items and every scrap of clothing they recover in the hopes that some survivors are able to identify the remains of their loved ones.

-This was the seventh mass grave site Gasinzigwa had unearthed by September 2019, a year and a half after he began working in this village, Masaka, and the neighboring town, Kabuga.
+This was the seventh mass gravesite Gasinzigwa had unearthed by September 2019, a year and a half after he began working in this village, Masaka, and the neighboring town, Kabuga.
 In all, Gasinzigwa and his workers have laid about 70,000 people to rest, and thousands of bodies have also been discovered by other volunteers at other sites throughout the country.
 Gasinzigwa is certain that there are more graves nearby; he just doesn't know where to look yet.

 This area was frequently used as a burial site for two reasons: It was on the outskirts of Kigali, where génocidaires would intercept Tutsis fleeing violence in the capital, and it was relatively undeveloped.
 After the genocide, houses were constructed — knowingly or not — atop the graves.